 He believes that full-length practice in test-like conditions and continuous improvement based on targeted feedback are the keys to high achievement on standardized tests.
 He approaches test prep like a coach training an athlete for a race.
 You need the fundamental skills and strategies being tested, the strength and endurance to maintain top performance throughout, and the mental fortitude to stay focused.
-Students preparing for the ACT/SAT often find that while they have learned a given concept or problem-solving method at one time, they only learned it in the short-term to pass a unit in school.

 The first step in ACT/SAT preparation is to re-integrate and refresh the math and science that students have learned already, while filling gaps in knowledge.
 Then it is a matter of building the confidence, accuracy, and speed necessary to execute effectively in a test setting.

 In recent years, John has expanded his tutoring practice to include graduate school preparation for the LSAT, GRE, and GMAT.

 John has 11 years of experience tutoring math and science in many settings and with many kinds of students, from university and community college to middle and high school.
 Currently he is a full time math teacher with Chicago Public Schools, teaching Algebra II and Dual Credit Precalculus.